jasonbernier/Dialplan-Escape-RCE/README.md

 This tool is a Proof of Concept (PoC) demonstrating a Remote Code Execution (RCE) vulnerability via a system-filter bypass in FusionPBX dialplan configurations in FusionPBX 5.6.4-dev.
 The author is not responsible for any misuse or damage caused by this tool.
 Always ensure you have explicit permission before testing on any target system.

+FusionPBX intentionally removes dangerous FreeSWITCH applications such as `system`, `bgsystem`, `spawn`, `bg_spawn`, and `spawn_stream` from the structured dialplan editor's application list.
+The corresponding server-side filter is logically incorrect, however, and permits these values to be submitted and stored.

+On a secure default installation, FreeSWITCH's independent command controls prevent the stored `system` action from executing.
+If a trusted administrator deliberately disables the applicable FreeSWITCH control and reloads the relevant runtime component, the previously accepted dialplan action can execute an operating-system command as the FreeSWITCH service account when its route is triggered.

+FusionPBX 5.6.4-dev ships FreeSWITCH with the relevant system-command interfaces disabled.
+Under the stock FusionPBX permission model, exploitation requires an authenticated superadmin session—or another account explicitly granted equivalent permissions—and the applicable system-command interface must already be enabled or be enabled administratively.
+The relevant FreeSWITCH module must then be loaded after the configuration change.

 ---

 ### Vulnerability Mechanism